deontologician/node_talk/slides/slides.md

 ![database_changefeed_image]() <!-- .element: class="fragment" -->

 ## Why is the database the best place?

-You already wrote those queries telling it what was relevant:
+You already wrote those queries describing what was relevant:
 <!-- .element: class="fragment" data-fragment-index="1" -->

 ```js